 As they begin to describe the beginnings of Critical Race Theory, Lindsay and Pluckrose make a distinction between the early phase of Critical Race Theory, which was materialist in its approach focusing on equality under the law, economic fairness, and rights to educational and housing opportunities, property tax law, and so forth, and the latest phase of Critical Race Theory which is postmodernist in its approach, focusing on language and discourse, hate speech, safe spaces, “whiteness”, representation in entertainment and media, microaggressions and implicit bias.

 Ultimately this chapter argues that the Theory approach to solving racism is a “noble goal” with “terrible means”.
-As Critical Race Theory grew in influence among Critical Social Justice scholars in the 1970s and beyond, certain ideas became viral among the scholars, which in turn, propagated other new mind viruses which the authors of Cynical Theories call Social Justice memes.
+As Critical Race Theory grew in influence among Critical Social Justice scholars in the 1970s and beyond, certain ideas became viral among the scholars, which in turn, propagated other new mind viruses which the main author of Cynical Theories, Helen Pluckrose, calls Social Justice memes.
 As these memes developed in the echo chambers of the Theory treadmills in academia, certain scholars rose above the rest and thus were able to influence the entire field with the powerful ideas we hear all the time in today’s institutions and various media outlets, including traditional and social media.

 What follows is a brief bullet point list of common ideas, beliefs, practices, phrases and assertions related to race and racism that come directly from Critical race Theory.